cognitive-engineering-lab/argus/README.md

 ### Building from source

 Some additional software is needed to build Argus from source.
-For the TypeScript bindings you need to install the language [Guile](https://www.gnu.org/software/guile/).
-The frontend requires [Depot](https://github.com/cognitive-engineering-lab/depot), a JS "devtool orchestrator."
+For the TypeScript bindings, you need to install the language [Guile](https://www.gnu.org/software/guile/).
+The IDE requires [Depot](https://github.com/cognitive-engineering-lab/depot), a JS "devtool orchestrator."
 After this simply run the following:

 ```sh
 $ cargo make init-bindings